Portuguese Timor: Detachment of Portuguese Timor from Portuguese India

 Da Silva's campaign continued west to east, assisted by local allies.
 A new administrative structure was imposed in some areas alongside direct taxation of residents, bypassing traditional rulers.
 New restrictions were placed on the Hakka Chinese, with greater government control over economic activities and taxes.
 Basic infrastructure such as roads were created, as well as some funding for schools, although it remained very limited.
 In the north, land was prepared for coffee cultivation.
 Such land was often directly seized or purchased under duress, with land rights often going to Portuguese.
 Locals were required to work on these plantations.
 Traditional cultural practices were discouraged, as was identification with specific local kingdoms, both of which weakened traditional rulers.
 In 1897 Timor was separated from Macau.
 The military campaigns meant that Portugal had established effective control even of the island's interior.

+Portuguese authorities created an administrative structure based on the existing kingdoms, while also creating a new level of administration under them, the suco.
+This new level was created around villages, or groups of villages linked by kinship.
+These new administrative boundaries thus reflected family ties, and strengthened family power as villages gained administrative power.
+This created a permanent shift of powers from the level of the kingdom to that of the villages.
+Da reduced the power of local kings, and even eliminated smaller and more disloyal kingdoms.
+Implementation of the head tax required a census, and depended on the loyalty of the local leaders who would be responsible for collection.
+He also sought to impose a head tax which collected tax from each household, necessitating a census of the territory to count these households.
+The head tax was imposed by Silva's successor, Eduardo Augusto Marques, once the census was complete.
+The needs of the census meant power at this time also flowed to leaders of aldeias, a smaller unit that sucos whose leaders were responsible for some tax collection and were given formal military ranks.